Profpatsch/imup/README.md

         xclip -selection clipboard

 Then select what you want to make a screenshot of, wait a few seconds and paste your clipboard into a chat with a friend (Ctrl+v).
 Voilà.
+(Install imagemagick and xclip first.)

 Best served as shortcut.